Thom condition and Monodromy: Applications

+We want to generalize the non-coalescing theorem of the second author for families of hypersurfaces $\left\{H_t\right\}_{t\in\C}$ in \cite{Trang1973}.
+As we want to generalize it in the setting of fibers inside Milnor spaces, we obviously need a convenient concept of \textsl{family of Milnor spaces} and its corresponding \textsl{family of complex functions that give the equations of the fibers}.
+This is covered in \cref{strat-def}.

-Let $(X_0,0)$ be a germ of complex analytic space.
+Consider a germ of complex analytic space $(X_0,x_0)$.
 Let $f_0\colon(X_0,x_0)\to(\C,0)$ be a germ of holomorphic function.
-Let $X_0$ be a small representative of $(X_0,0)$ and let ${\mathcal S}$ be a Whitney stratification of $X_0$.
-We assume that a representative $f$ has an isolated critical point in the stratified sense at $0$.
+Let $X_0$ be a small representative of $(X_0,x_0)$ and let ${\mathcal S}$ be a Whitney stratification of $X_0$.
+We assume that a representative $f_0$ has an isolated critical point in the stratified sense at $x_0$.
 We define:

 \begin{definition} A \emph{stratified deformation} of $(X_0,x_0)$ is a flat deformation $\pi\colon({\mathfrak X}, x_0)\to(\C,0)$, where $\mathfrak X$ is an analytic space with an analytic Whitney stratification such that, for a representative $\pi$: \begin{enumerate} \item $\pi^{-1}(0)=X_0$ as analytic spaces, \item $\pi$ has isolated critical points in the stratified sense, \item the stratification of $X_0$ coincides with the induced stratification by $\mathfrak X$ on $\pi^{-1}(0)$. \end{enumerate}